NIEHS/ToxPipeMCP/README.md

 - Search via retrieval augmented generation (RAG) from reports published by the NTP.

 This MCP server is Dockerized and the [Dockerfile](https://github.com/NIEHS/ToxPipeMCP/blob/main/Dockerfile) is provided in the repository for quick and easy local setup.

+To build, run the following command from the project's root directory:
+`docker build . -t toxpipe/tpmcp`